- Primary and Community Care SPQ Community Children's Nursing

 We offer careers information, advice and guidance to all students whilst studying with us, which is extended to our alumni for three years after leaving the University.

-100% of graduates from our School of Health Sciences are in employment or further study (Graduate Outcomes 2024, HESA).
+100% of postgraduate taught graduates from our School of Health Sciences are in employment or further study (Graduate Outcomes 2024, HESA).

-On completion of the course, you will gain the NMC recordable qualification of Community Nursing SPQ Community Children’s Nursing.
+On completion of this course, you will gain the NMC recordable qualification of Community Nursing SPQ Community Children’s Nursing.

-Visit the Queen’s Nursing Institute website for further information on community nursing and the Community Nursing Practitioners Network.
+Visit the Queen’s Nursing Institute website for further information on community nursing and the Community Children's Nurses Network.

 You’ll benefit from our multimillion-pound facilities, including our lecture theatres and seminar rooms, designed to promote knowledge exchange and networking with other healthcare professionals.